Program Accreditation & Licensure

 - Students must register prior to taking the exam.

-- Click here to register for the HOBET V exam.
+- Click here to register for the TEAS V exam.

-- Students interested in improving their test scores may retake the HOBET V test once per academic year, for a total of two attempts.
+- Students interested in improving their test scores may retake the TEAS V test once per academic year, for a total of two attempts.

 - The resulting overall score will be used in the applicant ranking process.